thessaly/phd/phd_ES/cv.md

 *National Atomic Energy Comission (CNEA)*
 As part of my Bachelor's degree thesis, I worked under direction of Dr. Daniel Cicerone at the Chemistry of Water and Soils Department.
 Topic: Sediment quality assessment for the middle-section of Reconquista River basin, Buenos Aires.
 Part of project PICT 2007-01216 'Mobilization of pollutants in natural systems' from Science and Technology National Promotion Agency.

+**Incidents & Change Coordinator (2008-2010)**
+*IBM Argentina*
+I worked as a problem & change coordinator for Panasonic North America account, where I was the nexus between the customer (Panasonic) and the technicians located at the different IBM sites (Argentina, Brazil, India).
+In charge of documentation, adapting standards and training technicians in good practices and transition tools (at customer's site in NJ, USA).

 **Lab assistant (2007-2010)**
 *Facultad de Agronomía - Universidad de Buenos Aires*
 Ad-honorem assistant at Edaphology and Analytical Chemistry labs.

 ## Conferences - Workshops